Code of conduct

 The community is entitled to expect that the business of Council will be conducted with efficiency, impartiality and integrity and that the public will always have absolute priority over private interests.

 Councillors, staff and delegates are required to observe the highest standards of honesty and loyalty to the Council and avoid any form of conduct that would bring Council, Councillors, staff or Council delegates into disrepute.

 The Local Government Act 1993 requires every Council to adopt a Code of Conduct that incorporates the provisions of The Model Code of Conduct for Local Councils in NSW.
-The Division of Local Government released a new Model Code of Conduct framework in December 2012 to come into effect from 1 March 2013.
-The new framework includes:
+The Division of Local Government released a Model Code of Conduct framework which includes:

 Council's Code of Conduct contains all of the provisions of the Model Code and additional requirements specific to Woollahra Council.
 The additional provisions have been developed with the assistance of Councillors and staff to help deal with ethical problems that may be encountered during their work at Council or as a representative of Council.